ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Master frontend development in 2025 with this complete roadmap!
 Learn essential skills, bonus tips, and grab a free progress tracker.</blockquote>

 <h3>4.
-User Engagement Metrics: Essentials - <a href="https://medium.com/ux-planet/user-engagement-metrics-essentials-700fb597fc72" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Scroll to a Div to Make it Visible in React? - <a href="https://medium.com/javascript-in-plain-english/how-to-scroll-to-a-div-to-make-it-visible-in-react-6fed4ef3e41" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Planet`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>User engagement metrics measure how actively and effectively users interact with a platform, product, or service.
-These metrics help…</blockquote>
+<blockquote>Sometimes, we want to scroll to a div to make it visible in React.</blockquote>

 <h3>5.
 BEAM-ing to the Future: Exploring Phoenix and Elixir - <a href="https://medium.com/@c5r/beam-ing-to-the-future-exploring-phoenix-and-elixir-1d61be0b7f03" target="_blank" rel="noopener noreferrer">link</a></h3>